Prime Day 2019: Here come the deals

 Check out CNET Deals, where we share a variety of deals from our retail partners and the web at large.

-Update, June 17: Added a few more details, updated sale prices on Amazon devices.
+Update, June 18: Added a few more details, updated sale prices on Amazon devices and added more contextual links.

 CNET's Cheapskate scours the web for great deals on PCs, phones, gadgets and much more.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.
 Find more great buys on the CNET Deals page and follow the Cheapskate on Facebook and Twitter!

-5 tips to keep your data safe on Facebook: Hide your life from Facebook, while still posting about your life on Facebook.

-6 ways to delete yourself from the internet: Finally ready to get off the grid?
-It's not quite as simple as it should be, but here are a few easy-to-follow steps that should point you in the right direction.

-Discuss: Amazon Prime Day 2019: Leaked start date, plus some items already on sale
+Discuss: Amazon Prime Day 2019: What's on sale now and how to save big during the event

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.